lachrymator/RF-Score/README.md

 	n,rmse,sdev,pcor,scor,kcor
 	195,1.528,1.532,0.796,0.792,0.595

-Another two csv files `pdbbind-2007-refined-core-yx51i.csv` and `pdbbind-2007-core-yx51i.csv` are provided and they contain both the 36 RF-Score features, the 11 Vina features, and the 4 Cyscore features.
+Another two csv files `pdbbind-2007-refined-core-yx51i.csv` and `pdbbind-2007-core-yx51i.csv` are provided and they contain the 36 RF-Score features, the 11 Vina features, and the 4 Cyscore features [DOI: 10.1093/bioinformatics/btu104].

 	Training 51 random forests of 500 trees with mtry from 1 to 51 and seed 89757 on 1105 samples using 4 threads
 	mtry = 7 yields the minimum MSE